aws/aws-database-encryption-sdk-dynamodb/README.md

   the [Java Cryptography Extension (JCE) Unlimited Strength Jurisdiction Policy Files](http://www.oracle.com/technetwork/java/javase/downloads/jce8-download-2133166.html).

 * **Declared a Dependency on the DB-ESDK for DynamoDB in Java and it's dependencies**
-  The DB-ESDK for DynamoDB in Java requires the DynamoDB, Dynamodb-Enhanced, and KMS clients from the AWS SDK for Java V2.
+  This library requires the DynamoDB, Dynamodb-Enhanced, and KMS clients from the AWS SDK for Java V2.
   It also requires the AwsCryptographicMaterialProviders library.